 - Remedy Yacht

 - Tiki Mermaid Charter Yachts

 If you are looking for something different, a company called Gondola D’Amore offers harbor cruises on an Italian gondola.

 Marina del Rey whale watching excursions are available seasonally (November-April).

 Marina del Rey Sportfishing is the top choice for those who want to participate in a half-day or three-quarter-day deep-sea fishing excursion.
 On Santa Monica Bay, you can encounter barracuda, halibut, sand bass, and yellowtail.

 Land-based fishing is allowed at the north and south jetties (a license is required) or at the Marina del Rey Sportfishing bait dock (located at the Fisherman’s Village).

 One of the most unique activities found in the Marina is YOGAqua or yoga practiced over a standup paddle.

-Classes are 90 minutes long and consist of a paddle board session (30 minutes) and yoga over water session (60 minutes).
-During the yoga part of the class, paddle boards are anchored to the bottom of the cove to avoid drift.
+Classes are 90 minutes long and consist of a paddleboard session (30 minutes) and a yoga over water session (60 minutes).
+During the yoga part of the class, paddleboards are anchored to the bottom of the cove to avoid drift.

-All level are welcome.
+All levels are welcome.
 Classes are offered at the Marina or Mother’s Beach.